-Main Total Accumulated outflow of Investm ent flows Accumulated outflow of Net income Highest Investment Accumulated Name of businesses and amount of paid-in Method of investment from Taiwan as of investment from Taiwan as of (losses) of the Percentage of percentage of income (losses) (Note 1 and 3) Book value remittance of earnings in investee products capital (Note 4) investment January 1, 2023 Outflow Inflow December 31, 2023 investee ownership ownership (Note 1) current period Aveo Technology 15,353 (2) - - - = - 64.94% 64.94% - 33 - Corp. development (USD500,000) (USD1) (USD1) and design
+Accumulated Accumulated Total outflow of Investm ent flows outflow of Net Accumulated Main amount of Method of investment from investment from income Highest Percentage Investment remittance of Name of businesses paid-in capital investment Taiwan as of Taiwan as of (losses) of the Percentage of of income (losses) Book Value earnings in investee and products (Note 4) (Note 2) January 1, 2024 Outflow Inflow December 31, 2024 investee ownership ownership (Note 1 and 3) (Note 1) current period Aveo IC chip 16,393 (2) - - - - - 64.94% 64.94 % - 34 - Technology development (USD 500,000) (USD 1) (USD 1) Corp. and design

-- Note 1: The amount using the equity method. was eliminated in the consolidated financial statements - Note 2: Investments are made through one of three ways. - (1) Invest directly in Mainland China. - (2) Invest in Mainland China by remitting through a third region. - (3) Others - Note 3: The recognition gain and loss on investment based on the financial report which was audited by the parent company's auditor. - Note 4: The exchange rate for the conversion of US dollars into New Taiwan dollars is 1:30.705. - (ii) Limitation on investment in Mainland China:
+- Note 1: The amount using the equity method was eliminated in the consolidated financial statements. - Note 2: Investments are made through one of three ways. - (1) Invest directly in Mainland China. - (2) Invest in Mainland China by remitting through a third region. - (3) Others. - Note 3: The recognition gain and loss on investment based on the financial report which was audited by the parent company's auditor. - Note 4: The exchange rate for the conversion of US dollars into New Taiwan dollars is 1:32.785.

+(ii) Limitation on investment in Mainland China:

-Accumulated Investment in Mainland China as of December 31, 2023 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment - (USD1) - (USD1) 651,045
+Accumulated Investment in Mainland China as of December 31, 2024 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment

+- - 705,310

+(USD1) (USD1)

-- (iii) Significant transactions: None. - (d) Major shareholders:
+(iii) Significant transactions: None

+(d) Major shareholders: